METRONET Latest Updates

 Western Power works

-As part of removing the level crossings, Western Power’s overhead transmission lines will be moved out of the rail corridor to make room for future works and the elevated rail infrastructure.
+As part of removing the level crossings, Western Power’s overhead transmission lines were moved out of the rail corridor to make room for works and the elevated rail infrastructure.

 Read more on the Western Power Fact Sheet.